VA Horizon vs. Hiring In-House: Real Cost Comparison for Real Estate Investors

 Wholesaling Pick- Model: Managed VA service - we hire, train, and manage the VA for you

-- Niche: Real estate wholesalers exclusively
+- Niche: Real estate investors exclusively

 - VAs: Egyptian, no-accent fluent English, prior cold calling experience